 Benchmarking question set

 The LGA conducts regular national telephone polling, three times a year.
-In addition, regional level results will soon be published, and these will be available on a yearly basis.
+In addition, regional level results are published on a yearly basis.

 We have developed a set of questions and guidance for councils conducting surveys within their own area, who wish to benchmark their results against the LGA’s national and regional comparator figures.
 These questions were developed in consultation with the sector and with assistance from Ipsos Mori, including a round of cognitive testing

 In addition, the document contains a number of additional questions which are not part of the benchmarking, but which councils may find useful to use in their own local surveys.